leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ## Section 11: Build the SalesOrder Spreadsheet for the Report

+#### Introduction

+This section will walk you through creating the SalesOrder spreadsheet, which is a detailed look at a single customer order.
+You will start by taking a look at the final SalesOrder spreadsheet to preview you will be creating.

 *In this section:*

 ##### [11.1 - Creating the SalesOrder Worksheet](#111---creating-the-salesorder-worksheet-1)